FIWARE/tutorials.IoT-Agent-JSON/README.md

 We have already encountered the Ultralight IoT Agent, which communicates using a simple bar (`|`) separated list of key-value pairs.
-This payload is a simple, terse but relatively obscure communication mechanism - by far the commonest communiation payload used on the Internet is the so-called JavaScript Object Notation or JSON which will be familar to any software developer.
+This payload is a simple, terse but relatively obscure communication mechanism - by far the commonest messaging payload used on the Internet is the so-called JavaScript Object Notation or JSON which will be familar to any software developer.

 JSON is slightly more verbose than Ultralight, but the cost of sending larger messages is offset by the